silentorb/archmage-old/README.md

 ### Versioning

-Like any good package manager, Archmage supports robust versioning and dependency version resolution.
+Archmage supports robust versioning and dependency version resolution.
 It also supports version branching.

 ### Multi-Repository Management

 Archmage contains tools to streamline editing multiple Git repositories at once.
-View the status of multiple Git projects and bulk commit, pull, and push.
+View the status of multiple Git projects, bulk commit, pull, and push.

 ### Single Project and Multi-Project Repositories